didiersmith/steve/chapters/polymerized-fullerene.md

 "Choice?"
 Steve asked.
 "I didn't have a choice.
 He was your guy's roommate, and I needed a programmer."

-"Guess it was fate," Murdoch said.
+"Guess it was fate, then."

 The two were quiet for a bit, before Murdoch spoke up again.